orbs-network/orbs-network-typescript/client/README.md

 ## Test

-> In order to run the tests, you'd need to run the `./test.sh` script:
+> In order to run the tests, you'd need to run the `test.sh` script:

 ```bash
 ./test.sh